MODUL University Dubai

 MODUL University Dubai (MU Dubai, MDLU Dubai, MUDC) is a university campus of MODUL University Vienna, which started its operations in Dubai, United Arab Emirates in November 2015.

-The Dubai Campus will be open in September 2016 in ONE JLT, Jumeirah Lakes Towers.
+The Dubai Campus opened in September 2016 in ONE JLT, Jumeirah Lakes Towers.
 In October 2020, the UAE Ministry of Education revoked its licence for the university to operate in the UAE.